hashicorp/nomad/website/source/guides/sentinel-policy.html.markdown

 ==> Evaluation "16195b50" finished with status "complete"
 ```

-This time, the job was accepted but with a warning that our policy is failing but was overriden.
+This time, the job was accepted but with a warning that our policy is failing but was overridden.

 # Policy Specification